Cataracts and Cataract Surgery FAQ

-A cataract is a cloudiness of the eye's natural lens, which lies between the front and back areas of the eye.
+A cataract is a cloudiness of the eye's natural lens, which lies between the front and back areas of the eye, directly behind the pupil.

 Are cataracts found only in older people?

 Most cataracts develop slowly over time and affect people over age 50.
 About half of the U.S. population has a cataract by age 65, and nearly everyone over age 75 has at least a mild cataract in one or both eyes.